What we do

-Much to her excitement, she mentions that she was quick to open the parcel to rummage through all its content.
-One specific item that really caught her attention and painted a big smile on her face was the pack of shortbread biscuits.
+Much to her excitement, she says she was quick to open the parcel to rummage through all of its content.
+One item that caught her attention was the pack of shortbread biscuits.

-“I’m very fond of shortbreads.
+“I’m very fond of shortbread.
 And as you may notice, my baking days are over.
 So, I find it lovely to receive a pack of shortbread biscuits as a gift,” she explains.

-Each Red Cross parcel contains a range of essential goods to bring comfort and hope to its recipients.
-Along with a pack an edible treat, the parcel also includes a blanket and a beanie to help keep warm this winter, basic hygiene items like hand sanitiser and toilet paper, and relevant wellbeing resources like books, puzzles, and some tips on how to look after their mental health and wellbeing.
+Each Red Cross Parcel contains a range of essential goods to bring comfort and hope to its recipients.
+Along with an edible treat, the parcel also includes a blanket and a beanie to help keep recipients warm this winter, basic hygiene items like hand sanitiser and toilet paper, and wellbeing resources like books, puzzles, and some tips on how to look after mental health and wellbeing.

 "I was truly blown away by the thought and care that went to every parcel.
 It's a tremendous effort you put in," Margaret exclaims.

 Caring through sharing